 Overview of the current AI hardware landscape as of 2026

-The production of AI hardware and infrastructure can be divided into three main layers: Semiconductor manufacturing (making the chips), Hardware assembly (building servers and networking systems), and Physical infrastructure (building and operating data centers).
-Different countries specialize in different parts of this system.
+The production of AI hardware and infrastructure can be divided into three main layers: semiconductor manufacturing (making the chips), hardware assembly (building servers and networking systems), and physical infrastructure (building and operating data centers).
+Different countries specialize in different parts of this system, but geopolitical shifts and new regulations are reshaping the industry.

 Semiconductor Manufacturing (The Chips)